iliachry/iliachry.github.io/pages/blog.md

 **"Greece's Metaverse Journey: Why We Started Metatopia"**
 *The challenges and opportunities of building metaverse solutions in Greece*

-**"From Research to Reality: Bridging Academic VR and Commercial Applications"** *How to translate cutting-edge research into products people actually use*

 **"The Future of VR Training: Beyond Gaming Into Professional Development"** *Why VR training is revolutionizing everything from medicine to military applications*